 - Plate and serve immediately with the dipping sauce, green onion slices, extra sesame seeds for sprinkling, and hot pepper flakes.

 - Whisk ingredients together in a small bowl.
 Taste and adjust as needed to suit your preference.

 - More vinegar for sourness, oil for nuttiness/richness, soy sauce for umami and saltiness, sriracha for heat, maple syrup for sweetness, and garlic for pungency.

 Fridge: Leftovers can be stored in the fridge for several days.

 Reheating: Place cooked dumplings in a frying pan or air fryer to re-crisp or in the microwave (soft dumpling) for 20 seconds or more to reheat.

 Freezing: Place a single layer of uncooked dumplings on a baking sheet lined with parchment.
 Freeze until solid.
 Transfer to a freezer friendly container/bag for up to 3 months.

-Cook as above with 2 tablespoons extra water/broth and extra time for steaming.
+When ready to cook: Follow recipe above with 2 tablespoons extra water/broth and extra time for steaming.